It took 8 years but Mozilla finally embraced Google's WebP image format for a faster web

 It's one of the central conundrums of the web.
 Browser makers and website developers want to advance the technology, but they can't remove older aspects of the foundation as readily as Google can with Android or Apple with its rival iOS software.
 Websites have a long shelf life.

 There are exceptions.
 Browser makers remove some undesirable interfaces, usually after careful measurement of usage and careful assessment.
 But it's harder for widely used technology like Adobe Systems' Flash Player.
 We're several years into a very slow burial of that software foundation.
-Browser makers and eventually Adobe, too, eventually concluded Flash's security and stability problems no longer were deemed not worthwhile once the web itself started picking up Flash's abilities.
+Browser makers and eventually Adobe, too, concluded Flash's security and stability problems deemed it no longer were worthwhile.
+Ditching it was made possible by years of work building Flash's abilities into the web itself.

 Mozilla is a major backer of another image format under development, AVIF.
 Where WebP is based on Google's VP8 video compression technology, AVIF is based on a newer video format called AV1 from a much broader group, the Alliance for Open Media.
 That alliance includes a lot of heavy hitters, including Google, Apple, Microsoft, Cisco, Amazon, Netflix and Facebook, but most of its work is focused on the AV1 video format.